DC 7706Hematologic & Lymphatic System38 CFR § 4.117

 The VA rates Splenectomy under Diagnostic Code (DC) 7706, governed by 38 CFR 38 CFR § 4.117.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Splenectomy?
+What happens at the C&P exam for Splenectomy?

 Get a Personalized Rating Analysis